OlGe404/microk8s/README.md

 ## Known Issues
 After the installation is done, the calico-node pods in the kube-system namespace can fail to discover the ip-range to create their vxlan adapters in.

 Because I am using this installation on my laptop where the calico-node pods always fail, the default configuration for the `microk8s` role applies a fix for it by default.
-If you don't have this problem or if the mechanism is not working for you, set `vxlan.fix` to `false` in the `ansible/roles/microk8s/defaults/main.yaml` file.
+If you don't have this problem or if the mechanism is not working for you, set `vxlan.fix` to `false` in the [defaults/main.yaml file](ansible/roles/microk8s/defaults/main.yaml).

 For more information about this problem, checkout:
 * https://github.com/projectcalico/calico/issues/3094